azhmur/xxHash/README.md

 # XXH3 Streaming mode

-In case your input is larger than MaxArraySize in dotnet (~ 2 GiB), or it doesn't represented as continous block of memory at once you should use streaming mode.
+In case your input is larger than MaxArraySize in dotnet (~ 2 GiB), or it doesn't represented as continuous block of memory at once you should use streaming mode.

 ```CSharp
 var state = new XXH3State(seed: 10);